tegacodes/p5.js-education/README.md

 ```
 Only trick here is that you need to manually set the size of the iframe, so it works best if things are a standard size.

-Also note that you do not need links to any of your .js files or even to the p5.js file if you embed this way as you are just creating a window to see through to the html page of your naked sketch.
+Also note that you do not need links to any of your .js files nor links to the p5.js files if you embed this way.
+This is because you are just creating a window to see through to the html page of your naked sketch.
 The js paths are all happening in the embed.html page which we are looking through to.
 Here's a really crap drawing that shows what's going on...

  <img src="https://github.com/tegacodes/p5.js-education/raw/master/images/iframe-2.jpg" alt="tutorialFileStructure" width="600px">